 Serving Calvert, Charles, St. Mary's Counties in Maryland

-The Maryland Small Business Development Center (SBDC), Southern Region, provides Training and Counseling services to new and existing businesses.
+The Maryland Small Business Development Center (SBDC), Southern Region, provides Training and Business Consultation for new and existing businesses.
 Designed for all stages of business development, themed workshops range from business planning, to how to comply with legal and tax issues.
-To the right is a link to our local training seminars.

 Mission: To provide proven, expert advice and training to current and aspiring small businesses in Maryland.
 We do this with integrity, one business at a time, through a network of knowledgeable, professional staff and engaged stakeholders.
 We provide guidance in the areas of money, management, and marketing.
 Our efforts result in successful businesses that create economic impact and a better quality of life in our communities.